 Here was my response:

-I hesitate to spend time on this because I do not think that you will retain us both because you have come to us too late for us to fix your NDA (which, quite frankly, does not achieving what you want it to achieve) and because you are neither going to believe nor like what I have to say.
+I hesitate to spend time on this because I do not think that you will retain us both because you have come to us too late for us to fix your NDA (which, quite frankly, does not achieve what you want it to achieve) and because you are neither going to believe nor like what I have to say.
 So I instead urge you to read How To Stop Your Chinese Supplier From Becoming Your Competitor and China Contracts.
 Why Even Bother? and all of the links contained in these.

 What you have done so far is unlikely to help you in dealing with Chinese manufacturers.
 It just does not sound like you have received good advice so far and I have to wonder whether that is because you have been hiring the wrong China attorneys (or no attorneys at all) or if it is because you are not interested in changing how you do business with China.